 Kahryn Pedroza is a writer, intuitive-intersectional wellness educator, and national board certified health and wellness coach.
 She received a Bachelor of Arts in Communication Studies with a double minor in Sociology and Health Studies from the University of San Francisco.
 She combines this education with certifications in functional medicine health coaching and yoga teaching and her own rhetorical knack to communicate in person, online, and in print about the intersectionality and accessibility of health, wellness, sustainability, spirituality, and intentional living.

 If you've ever struggled to get a restful night's sleep, chances are you've turned to melatonin for support — only to wake up the next morning with that not-so-helpful melatonin hangover.
 The groggy aftermath that can follow melatonin use can sometimes last so long it makes you wonder if taking melatonin in the first place was worth it.
-The surge in self-dosing melatonin for various sleep challenges, from jet lag and shift work to restless nights, has resulted in more people experiencing hangover-like symptoms because melatonin can make you groggy sometimes.
+The surge in self-dosing melatonin for various sleep problems, from jet lag and shift work to restless nights, has resulted in more people experiencing hangover-like symptoms because melatonin can make you groggy sometimes.
 But with a few simple tweaks, you can achieve restful sleep while avoiding its hangover symptoms and effects.

 In this article, we’ll explore the intricacies of the melatonin hangover — what it is, how long its effects linger, and most importantly, how to sidestep this not-so-cozy aftermath by selecting the right type of sleep-supportive melatonin supplement.